 If your primary concern as an internet user is cost, Verizon Fios might not be the best place to look.

 If your top priority is quality of service, however, then you should absolutely try it out.

-The speeds can’t be beat, and the future-proof fiber network is sure to meet your needs for years to come as your bandwidth needs grow along with consumer technology.
+The speeds can’t be beaten, and the future-proof fiber network is sure to meet your needs for years to come as your bandwidth requirements grow along with consumer technology.